prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 Once you have a [Prebid Server](/prebid-mobile/prebid-mobile-getting-started.html), you will add 'account' info to the Prebid Mobile.
 For example, if you're using the AppNexus Prebid Server:

 ```
-Prebid.shared.prebidServerAccountId = "YOUR_ACCOUNT_ID"
+Prebid.shared.prebidServerAccountId = YOUR_ACCOUNT_ID
 Prebid.shared.prebidServerHost = .Appnexus
 ```

 If you have opted to host your own Prebid Server solution, you will need to store the URL to the server in your app.
+Make sure that your URL points to the [/openrtb2/auction](https://docs.prebid.org/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html) endpoint.

 ```
 try!
-Prebid.shared.setCustomPrebidServer(url: "https://prebid-server-test-j.prebid.org/openrtb2/auction")
+Prebid.shared.setCustomPrebidServer(url: PREBID_SERVER_AUCTION_ENDPOINT)
 ```

 This method throws an exception if the provided URL is invalid.